kenatiod/MUT/Understanding Machine Understanding.md

 Bassam nodded and replied, "You're right, as fascinating as these philosophical questions are, we need a practical framework to move forward with testing CASPAR's capabilities.
 Can it explain what it knows?
 Can it teach a subject to students that don't, at first, understand that subject?"

-Thinking out loud, Anh looked at a bit of the ceiling decorations and said, "Well, maybe we could start by outlining the key components of human understanding that we want to probe in an AI system?
+Thinking out loud, Anh looked at a bit of the ceiling decorations and said, "Well, maybe we could start by outlining the specific components of human understanding that we want to probe in an AI system?
 Things like conceptual reasoning, semantic comprehension, capacity for abstraction and analogy..."

 Bassam began nodding energetically and chimed in, "Ooh I like where you're headed with that!
 We could map out a cognitive architecture for understanding and then design targeted experiments to assess whether CASPAR exhibits those same functional components."